 Anatomy of the Spinal Cord

 The H is organized into the anterior horn, which subserves motor function, and the thinner posterior horn, which subserves sensory function.
 The white matter tracts are organized as shown in the diagram.
 The lateral corticospinal tract, spinothalamic tract, and dorsal tracts are the most important parts of the spinal cord.
-The functions of various tracts are summarized below.
+The functions of the various tracts are summarized below.

-Gracilis (medial) and cuneatus (lateral).
+Gracilis (medial) and cuneatus (lateral)

 The organization from medial to lateral is sacral to cervical fibers.